You resent this harsh new language that sounds to your ears like clinking marbles

 Months fade, one season melts into the next.
-You despise the cold of winter but love your hoody sweatshirt, a personal retreat of fleece where two worlds colliding can't reach you.
+You despise the cold of winter but love your hoody sweatshirt, a persona

 You stare out the window as your classmates diagram sentences.
 You pick your nails as those around you read Voigt's Homecoming.
 World history is an oxymoron; this is not the history of your world, the one that is fading from you too fast, like your warm breath on the frosted window as you turn away.
 Because you are sharp, though, you begin to learn.
 Syllables crack open to reveal the flesh of meaning.
 But still, your hard shell remains.